Skip to main content

 Traditional Hormone Optimization Protocols

 Hormonal optimization protocols are designed to restore the body’s levels of key sex hormones to a more youthful and functional state.
 The primary goal is to re-establish the protective signals that inhibit bone resorption and support bone formation.
-According to guidelines from medical bodies like The Endocrine Society, (HRT) is a first-line consideration for preventing and treating osteoporosis in women who experience premature or early menopause and a viable option for other postmenopausal women.
+According to guidelines from medical bodies like The Endocrine Society, hormone replacement therapy (HRT) is a first-line consideration for preventing and treating osteoporosis in women who experience premature or early menopause and a viable option for other postmenopausal women.

 For women, a typical protocol involves the administration of estradiol, often combined with progesterone to protect the uterine lining.
 Testosterone may also be included in low doses to address symptoms like low libido and to contribute to overall well-being and bone health.
 For men experiencing andropause with declining testosterone levels, Testosterone Replacement Therapy (TRT) is the standard.
 These protocols directly address the hormonal deficiencies that accelerate age-related bone loss.